L DK: Supporting characters

-Sōju is Shūsei's older brother who works as a photojournalist.
+Sōju is Shūsei's older brother who works as a photo-journalist.
 He talks to Aoi about her relationship with Shūsei and gives her some advice.
-After Aoi fails to kiss Shūsei, Sōju demonstrates with his own kiss on her, and then gets Aoi to act affectionate with him in order to make Shūsei jealous when he visits.
+After Aoi failed to kiss Shūsei, Sōju demonstrates with his own kiss on her, and then gets Aoi to act affectionate with him in order to make Shūsei jealous when he visits.
 He is engaged to Satsuki, but their marriage registration is later called off.
 Sōju is portrayed by Seiji Fukushi and Keita Machida.